 - You want more bounce.
 While both mattresses are notable for being responsive, Avocado is especially springy.

 - You weigh more.
 Avocado’s latex layer and coil construction make it especially supportive.
 Combined with its firmness, these qualities make Avocado a good option for people who are heavier.

 - You sleep on your side.
 Brooklyn Bedding Signature has softer options than Avocado and uses materials that offer better pressure relief.

 - You are on a budget.
 Brooklyn Bedding Signature costs less.

 These are both good choices, but each brand will appeal more to different sleepers.
 Hopefully this has been a helpful comparison.
+Make sure to check out out other popular Avocado mattress comparisons including Avocado vs Saatva and Avocado vs Winkbeds.
 Please leave specific questions about each brand in the comments.

 Joe Auer is the editor of Mattress Clarity.
 He mainly focuses on mattress reviews and oversees the content across the site.

 He likes things simple and take a straightforward, objective approach to his reviews.
 Joe has personally tested nearly 250 mattresses and always recommends people do their research before buying a new bed.
 He has been testing mattresses for over 5 years now, so he knows a thing or two when it comes to mattress selection.
 He has been cited as an authority in the industry by a number of large publications.

 Joe has an undergraduate degree from Wake Forest University and an MBA from Columbia University.